kyriediculous/consensys-academy/README.md

 I'm a big fan of the Swarm project as it forms a critical part of the decentralized infrastructure.
 Despite it's amazing potential it is still in proof-of-concept phase.
 This means there can be a few quirks here an there.
 For example, uploading already existing resources to the public swarm gateway will result in a CORS error currently, whereas in previous versions (eg 0.3.8) it returned the existing hash.

+## Environment variables
+ENV Vars can be found in the .env or .env.prod file.
+If you wish to build for a specific network either on dev server or as a build make sure you change `VUE_APP_NETWORK` to the corresponding network as defined in `@/src/util/networks.js`

 ## Project setup
 ```